My first colour memory

 I grew up in a small village with a very close friend.
 Our father’s taught at the same school and a field separated our houses.
 We spent our whole childhoods in each other’s houses and spent every summer holiday together.

-Kate always wears a certain shade of green, she decorates her home with it and chooses jewellery, pictures, accessories which feature that certain colour.
+Kate always wears a certain shade of dusty jade green.
+She also decorates her home with it and chooses jewellery, pictures and accessories featuring it.
 It’s a dusty sort of jade green and every time I see it I always think of her.

 The most colourful place I’ve visited